branner-non-code/notes/CONTENT/Sheaushyue/Hannjyi.md

   * 子 [scholars]
   * 集 [collections]
  The Classics (standard 13 Classics) and Histories are the most fully populated at this point.
- 1. Go back and try 古漢語語料庫; that is the best place to find major Classical Chinese texts like Juangtzyy.
+ 1. Go back and try 古漢語語料庫 => ; that is the best place to find major Classical Chinese texts like Juangtzyy.

 [end]